BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Eddie C. Davis

-Eddie received his B.S. in Computer Science from Montana State University in 2005,  M.S. in Computer Science from Boise State University in 2016 and is currently pursuing a PhD in the Computing program at Boise State University.
-He is currently working on the Polyhedral Dataflow IR project.
+Eddie received his B.S. in Computer Science from Montana State University in 2005,  M.S. in Computer Science from Boise State University in 2016 and PhD in the Computing program at Boise State University in 2019.
+He is currently working in Seattle.

 * * *